Darion333/Darion333.github.io/_posts/2024-8-14-Machine-Learning-Classification.md

 mydict['atoms']
 {% endhighlight %}
 </pre>
-* This code block uses the external library PubChemPy, which is a way to utilize the world's largest collection of freely accessible chemical information, PubChem
+* This code block uses the external library PubChemPy, a tool to access PubChem, the world’s largest collection of freely accessible chemical information.
-* The name of each molecule will be found in the PubChem database, and then a SMILES string will be formed based on its molecular structure.
+* The name of each molecule will be found in the PubChem database, and a SMILES string will then be generated based on its molecular structure.
-* The data is turned into a dictionary using the "to_dict" function, resulting in an output of the molecule (in this case napthalene) as a list of its elements and their positions, a partial representation seen below:
+* The data is converted into a dictionary using the to_dict function, resulting in an output of the molecule (in this case, naphthalene) as a list of its elements and their positions, a partial representation seen below:

   ![image](https://github.com/user-attachments/assets/72262dff-79f7-4cf7-9e8b-e34d205a03d0)